What Is An Eyelid Tumor?

 Basal Cell Carcinoma

-Basal cell tumors represent the ninety percent of eyelid tumors.
+Basal cell tumors represent the ninety percent of eyelid tumors and generally require assistance from a board certified oculoplastic or reconstructive surgeon.
 These skin cancers grow slowly over months and years.
 They most often appear as a pearly nodule that eventually starts to break down and ulcerate.
-Despite being a cancer, these tumors don't spread to distant areas but rather just continue to grow and infiltrate the surrounding tissue.
-They typically can be cured by simple excision followed by reconstruction of the defect left behind after the tumor removal.
+Despite being a cancer, these tumors don’t spread to distant areas but rather just continue to grow and infiltrate the surrounding tissue.
+They typically can be cured by simple excision followed by reconstruction (by an oculoplastic surgeon) of the defect left behind after the tumor removal.
+The earlier the treatment is taken, the better outcome.

 Squamous Cell Carcinoma and Melanoma

-These types of tumors occur much less common but are more aggressive and require more involved care to ensure complete treatment.
+These types of eyelid tumors occur much less common but are more aggressive and require more involved care to ensure complete treatment.
 Again, primary treatment involves removing the tumor, but care must also be taken to ensure the tumor has not spread anywhere, causing larger health problems.
 Your surgeon will help coordinate this as part of your treatment depending on the size and circumstances of the tumor at presentation.
+Dr. Taban assists clients in both Beverly Hills and Santa Barbara with squamous cell carcinoma and melanoma treatments.

 Treatment (Mohs Eyelid Reconstruction)